aamiguet/advent-2024/README.md

 * Day 21: part 2 will wait
 * Day 22: all these power of twos are suspicious!
 Is there a math trick there?
 My naive solution takes about 8s for part 2.
 * Day 23: wow I feel smart today 😎
+* Day 24: solving part 2 by manually fixing the gates 😂